SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

 Within the ``MessageChannel`` interface there are constants and static methods that can be used to obtain or create commonly used channels.
-There are also other classes and interfaces that can be used to create a ``MessageChannel``, such as ``AbstractMutableMessageChannel`` and ``MutableMessageChannel``.
+There are also other classes and interfaces that can be used to create a ``MessageChannel``, such as :javadoc:`org.spongepowered.api.text.channel.AbstractMutableMessageChannel` and :javadoc:`org.spongepowered.api.text.channel.MutableMessageChannel`.
 A complete list of these can be found at ``org.spongepowered.api.text.channel`` and its sub-packages.

 Broadcasting
 ~~~~~~~~~~~~

 The most common channel will be the broadcasting channel.
-It can be obtained either from the ``Server`` via the
+It can be obtained either from the
+:javadoc:`org.spongepowered.api.Server` via the :javadoc:`org.spongepowered.api.Server#getBroadcastChannel()` method or
-``getBroadcastChannel()`` method or from either the ``MessageChannel.TO_PLAYERS`` or ``MessageChannel.TO_ALL``
+from either the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#TO_PLAYERS` or
-constant.
-The only difference is that ``TO_ALL`` includes not only every player connected to the server but also the
+:javadoc:`org.spongepowered.api.text.channel.MessageChannel#TO_ALL` constant.
+The only difference is that ``TO_ALL``
+includes not only every player connected to the server but also the server ``Console``.
-server ``Console``.

 The channel returned by ``getBroadcastChannel()`` will generally be the ``MessageChannel.TO_ALL`` channel, however a
-different channel may be set using the ``setBroadcastChannel()`` method.
+different channel may be set using the :javadoc:`org.spongepowered.api.Server#setBroadcastChannel(org.spongepowered.
+api.text.channel.MessageChannel)` method.

 Sending to a Fixed List of MessageReceivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to send a message not to all players connected, but to a number of hand-selected receivers.
-This can be done by passing the list of the intended recipients to the ``MessageChannel.fixed(MessageReceiver... receiver)`` method.
+This can be done by passing the list of the intended recipients to the :javadoc:`org.spongepowered.api.text.channel.
+MessageChannel#fixed(org.spongepowered.api.text.channel.MessageReceiver...)` method.
 Unlike most other channels, the list of recipients will not be generated dynamically every time something is sent through the channel but remains static for the rest of its existence.
 However, the references kept are *weak*.
-This means that if for example a player disconnects and the corresponding ``Player`` object is removed by Java's *garbage collector*, that player will also vanish from the channels recipient list.
+This means that if for example a player disconnects and the corresponding :javadoc:`org.spongepowered.api.entity.living.player.Player` object is removed by Java's *garbage collector*, that player will also vanish from the channels recipient list.

 Permission-based Selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 It is also possible to create a channel sending to all recipients that hold a specific permission.
 The channel is
-obtained from the ``MessageChannel.permission(String permission)`` method with the permission to check for as an
+obtained from the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#permission(java.lang.String)` method with
-argument.
-When a message is then sent through this channel, it will obtain all subjects from the ``PermissionManager``
+the permission to check for as an argument.
+When a message is then sent through this channel, it will obtain all
-that have the given permission.
+subjects from the :javadoc:`org.spongepowered.api.service.permission.PermissionService` that have the given permission.

 Combining Channels
 ~~~~~~~~~~~~~~~~~~

 It is also possible to combine multiple channels into one.
-This can be done by passing all channels into the ``MessageChannel.combined(MessageChannel... channels)`` method.
+This can be done by passing all channels into the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#combined(org.spongepowered.api.text.channel.
+MessageChannel...)` method.
 The resulting channel will relay messages to every recipient that is targeted by at least one of the combined channels.

 Sending Messages
 ================

-Once you have obtained a ``MessageChannel`` you can send a message through it via the ``send(Object sender, Text message)`` method.
-This method is preferred over the ``send(Text message)`` method, as the ``Object`` can be used for identification or for performing other various actions.
-Alternatively, you can use a ``ChatType`` to specify where the message will be sent to.
-Using the ``send(Object sender, Text message, ChatType type)`` method will allow you to accomplish this.
+Once you have obtained a ``MessageChannel`` you can send a message through it via the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#send(java.lang.Object, org.spongepowered.api.text.Text)` method.
+This method is preferred over the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#send(org.spongepowered.api.text.Text)` method, as the ``Object`` can be used for identification or for performing other various actions.
+Alternatively, you can use a :javadoc:`org.spongepowered.api.text.chat.ChatType` to specify where the message will be sent to.
+Using the :javadoc:`org.spongepowered.api.text.channel.MessageChannel#send(java.lang.Object, org.spongepowered.api.text.Text, org.spongepowered.api.text.chat.ChatType)` method will allow you to accomplish this.
 The channel will then transform the message for every recipient and send the transformed message.

 Extended Application: Chat Channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~